Ethiopia's PM meets Tigray leaders for first time since war - NewsBreak

 MH17 inquiry: 'Strong indications' Putin OK'd missile supply

-THE HAGUE, Netherlands -- An international team of investigators said Wednesday it found “strong indications” that Russian President Vladimir Putin approved the supply of heavy anti-aircraft weapons to Ukrainian separatists who shot down Malaysia Airlines flight MH17 in 2014 with a Russian missile.
-However, members of the Joint...
+THE HAGUE, Netherlands (AP) — An international team of investigators said Wednesday it found “strong indications” that Russian President Vladimir Putin approved the supply of heavy anti-aircraft weapons to Ukrainian separatists who shot down Malaysia Airlines flight MH17 in 2014 with a Russian missile.
+However, members of...

 Comments / 0